 But first, a bit of homework.
 Before you begin any design project, graphic designer Kitkat Lastimosa recommends gathering some background information first.
 “The key to good design is research,” says Kitkat.
 “Ask yourself questions like, ‘Who is going to see this design?’ and ‘In what context?’ and ‘In what medium?’
 While design is also about making things aesthetically pleasing, the priority is still conveying information in a clear and easily understandable way.”

-As well as being visually pleasing, opt for a template that presents information in an easily digestible way, such as Tropical Summer Dream Beach Party Flyer or Teal Typewriter Job Vacancy Announcement.
-In both instances, the use of borders and font size effectively draws our attention to the key information.
+As well as being visually pleasing, opt for a template that presents information in an easily digestible way, such as the Teal Typewriter Job Vacancy Announcement.
+The use of borders and font size effectively draws our attention to the key information.

 Once you’ve established the fundamental purpose of your design, you can then move on to making the big decisions—such as the colors and fonts you want to use—says Kitkat.
 “Choosing fonts and colors become a much easier process when you do your research first,” she explains.

 In order to give his designs a contemporary feel, Paul Gernale—a graphic designer who has worked alongside international brands such as Native Shoes, Herschel Supply Co. and Columbia Sportswear—is constantly on the lookout for inspiration.

 “Gathering inspiration on a daily basis is one of the simplest tricks, I believe, to make any design look good and fresh,” says Paul, who notes that inspiration can strike from almost anywhere.
 “From art books, articles, videos, podcasts to simple signage you see in the city.
 Design is everywhere, literally.
 You just have to observe more of the world around you to see it.”